MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/about/index.md

 * SR-IOV networking
 * Shared .VHDX

-Hyper-V features only available on Windows 10:
+Hyper-V features only available on Windows:

 * Quick Create and the VM Gallery
 * Default network (NAT switch)